XsChen524/gp-mobile-app/Readme.md

 # COMP7506 Group Project

-This is the source file repo for COMP7506 group4 project
+This is the source repository for COMP7506 group4 project.

+This is a React-Native App for junk exchanging.

 ## Requirements